 - In the second part of each chapter, Practical applications, the discussion takes a more hands-on turn.
 Here, Chris Roland outlines some classroom applications and techniques which you can use in the classroom.

 - Each chapter ends with three summary sections.
 The Questions for reflection box helps summarise the chapter.
 The Things to try box suggests ideas for small scale projects, action research or professional development for you to try.
-Finally, the Things to share box contains prompts to help you exchange ideas when the chapter is being used in a training setting.
+Finally, the Things to share box contains prompts to help you exchange ideas.

 “The book is packed with personal anecdotes and illuminating transcripts of real teacher-student exchanges.
 Often inspirational, it is written from the heart.
 Essential for those who teach teenagers.
-Highly recommended.” – Pete Sharma, EL Gazette (469), March 2020
+Highly recommended.” – Pete Sharma, EL Gazette (469), March 2020.
+You can read the full review here.